- About Us

 He has focused on a particular format of portraiture.
 In video, the sitter can be seen talking, and the painting evolving from blank canvas to the very conclusion of the work.

 Portraits of Holocaust survivors from different countries accompanied by recorded testimonies.
 Undertaken in an intimate setting with time allowed for interaction, the survivors are invited to tell their story as their portrait is painted.
+In February of 2013 Felix came to Minnesota, painting and recording eight local survivors.
+The portraits and testimonies will exhibit in the Spring of 2014 and will have a permanent home at the Center and the University of Minnesota.

 THE LONGEST STORY OF BILBAO EVER PAINTED at SENE